Anisotropic flow of convex hypersurfaces by the square root of the scalar curvature: Pinching Estimate

 \section{Pinching Estimate}

 In this section, it shall be shown that if all the principal curvatures are of the same order at the initial time, it remains so until the maximal time.
 This will be used in later sections to deduce the convergence to a point and find the limit of the rescaled solution.
+The pinching estimate in more general setting was obtained in the earlier work \cite{KK}, and for the convenience of the reader, we give the detail of the computation for our case.
 Denote $E=R^{1/2}$ so that $F=\psi E$.
 With the notation \eqref{F_dots}, we have

 Define a $(2,0)$-tensor $W$ by

 for some constant $c>0$ depending only on $n, \ep$, derivatives of $\psi$ and initial data to be specified later in this section.
 A simple computation yields

 where